Analytics

 Where:

-• Vt(st)V_t(s_t) is the value function at state sts_t and time tt
+• is the value function at state and time

 Automotive Example: Inventory Management Optimization